akshayanakhate123/enchanced-linkedin/README.md

 ## 🏛️ Architecture / System Design

-CampusGraph runs as an **edge-rendered TanStack Start app** with a thin server-function layer in front of Postgres.
+LinkedIN_Clone runs as an **edge-rendered TanStack Start app** with a thin server-function layer in front of Postgres.
 The mobile-first client talks to typed server functions; webhooks and cron jobs use public API routes.

 ```mermaid
 flowchart LR